-The course follows the Eduqas specification.
+The course is the Eduqas specification (NOT WJEC - that is for Welsh schools).
 Feel free to take a look at the specification online.
-We study Areas of Study A: Development of the Symphony and D: Jazz, adding in E: Into the Twentieth Century for A Level.
+We study Areas of Study A and D, adding in E for A Level.

-There is one set work for the AS: Haydn Symphony No.104 (The first and second movements only).
+There is one set work for the AS:

-Have a listen to the symphony; there are plenty of performances available on YouTube.
+Haydn Symphony No.104 (The first and second movements only).
+Listen to the symphony.
+There are plenty of performances available on YouTube.
 If you go to imslp.org, you will also be able to access the score for free (we will provide you with a score in year 12 so do not feel you have to purchase a score).
 Become familiar with the work, particularly the first and second movements at this stage.
 The third and fourth movements are added for the full A-level in year 13.